How to keep ants out of hummingbird feeders – 6 tips to keep ants away from your feeding stations

 (Image credit: GettyImages)

 A solution might just be waiting in your spice drawer, as cinnamon is a powerful ant deterrent, and can also be used when getting rid of ants in the kitchen.
+Spices can be used to deter common garden pests, and this is a quick and easy option to try.

-'Not only does cinnamon create some delicious desserts, but it also can stop ants from approaching the feeding zones for hummingbirds!' agrees Zach Hutchinson.
-'Spread a heavy layer of cinnamon around the base of the hooks or other infrastructure used to hold your hummingbird feeders.
+'Not only does cinnamon create some delicious desserts, but it also can stop ants from approaching the feeding zones for hummingbirds,' agrees Zach Hutchinson.
+'Spread a heavy layer of cinnamon around the base of the hooks or other infrastructure used to hold your hummingbird feeders.'

 Steer clear of any harsh chemicals and pesticides in your wildlife garden because they can harm hummingbirds and other birds in your backyard.
 Experts will tell you that many insect repellents can harm other pollinators, such as bees and butterflies, too, and are often expensive and less effective than regular cleaning and natural methods like cinnamon.